Business failure rates

 Business & Management databases

-- Sage Data (formerly Data-Planet)Sage Data provides easy access to an extensive standardized and structured statistical data repository.
-Sage Data's over 12.6 billion datasets provide immediate access to data presented in charts, maps, graphs, and table forms via multiple entry points.
+This database provides access to an extensive repository of standardized and structured statistical data from over 12.6 billion datasets.
+Users can search for, compare, visualize, and analyze data presented in a variety formats such charts, maps, graphs, and tables.